How to Fix Error ‘7zip Cannot Open File as Archive’ When Opening Archive Files

 Choosing the extension from the list

-5. Now you can add multiple programs to the context menu.
-You can also set the default program with an Open command.
-Select the Open command and click the Edit Selected Command option.
+5. Here, you can add multiple programs to the context menu or set the default via the Open command.
+Select Open and click Edit Selected Command.

 Editing the default open command